morvinp/store_analysis/README.md

 2. Kettle Mozzarella Basil and Pesto 175g, most often bought by older singles/couples
 3. Kettle Tortilla Chips, honey and Jlpno chili 150g, most often bought by Older singles/couples

+All 3 of them are chips, which does show that snacks are bought the most.

 Top 3 most profitable products –